StarKRE22/Atomic/Docs/Elements/Actions/PrintAction.md

 # 🧩 PrintAction

-Represents an action that **logs a message** and **works across platforms**.
-This allows printing messages consistently in both Unity and non-Unity environments, which is especially useful when debugging or logging events in cross-platform code.

 ```csharp
 [Serializable]
 public sealed class PrintAction : IAction
 ```

+- **Description:** Represents an action that **logs a message** and **works across platforms**.
+This allows printing messages consistently in both Unity and non-Unity environments, which is especially useful when debugging or logging events in cross-platform code.
 - **Inherits:** [IAction](IAction.md)
 - **Remarks:** Allows serialization in Unity